Stylback/home-server/README.md

 cd /srv/lidarr && sudo docker compose up -d
 ```

 Now visit lidarr's web-ui at `[local ip]:8686`.

-Make a Proxy Host entry for lidarr in NGINX.
+Make a Proxy Host entry for radarr in NGINX.

+Add app to Prowlarr.

+Add app to Homarr.

 ### Part 5: Request media with Jellyseerr

 [Jellyseerr](https://hub.docker.com/r/fallenbagel/jellyseerr) is a media request manager for Jellyfin, it allows us and our users to discover and request media.
-This request is then passed along to Radarr, Sonarr or Lidarr depending on media type.
+This request is then passed along to Radarr or Sonarr depending on media type.
 Start by making a directory:

 ```sh
 sudo mkdir -p /srv/jellyseerr/config